Implementation of Fold and Scan

 High-rank arrays

 Insert on large cells can be done simply by combining a cell at a time.
 However, it's fastest to split things up in columns, so that the accumulators can be kept in vector registers instead of written to memory.
 For small cells, the virtual rows technique described in my reduction talk means that most of the work can be performed as a larger-cell reduction.
-However, doing the final combination quickly can be tricky.
+The speed of the final combination matters when there aren't a large number of rows, and doing it quickly can be tricky.

 For long cells, scan on a high-rank array can be done by initializing the first cell and then calling a single vector-vector arithmetic function.
 For cell length (or stride) m, the function will write to dst+m where dst is a pointer to the result, and get its arguments from dst and src+m where src points to 𝕩.
 If the function works in order on km elements at a time, then the k elements it reads from dst have already been written, so this gives the correct result.